Collect Trellix Email Security Cloud (formerly FireEye ETP) logs

 Setting Value

-Name your bucket Enter a globally unique name (for example, fireeye-etp-logs).
+Name your bucket Enter a globally unique name (e.g., fireeye-etp-logs)

 6. Click Create.